AWS for Media & Entertainment Customers

 Leading Broadcast customers building on AWS

-Millions of viewers engage with content from FOX through its broadcast and OTT platforms.
-FOX produces and distributes content through some of the world’s leading brands, including FOX News, FOX Sports, and FOX Television Stations.
-The company is using AWS to create new ways to produce and deliver live events.
+FOX produces and distributes content through some of the world’s leading brands, including FOX News, FOX Sports, and FOX Television Stations, engaging with millions of viewers through its broadcast and OTT platforms.
+FOX Corporation uses AWS to create new ways of producing and delivering live events.

 Direct-to-Consumer & Streaming